FREQUENTLY ASKED QUESTIONS

 Many of our titles in “print” are available for a resale discount (Digital/PDF scores and sets are not available for resale).
-Before sending a purchase order, please contact Sarah Meals at firstname.lastname@example.org to review our dealer policies.
+Before sending a purchase order, please contact us at firstname.lastname@example.org to review our current policies.

 Do you accept school purchase orders?

 Yes, we do!
-Please contact Sarah Meals at email@example.com for more information.
+Please contact us at email@example.com for more information.

 PDF Parts & Scores

 All PDF parts and scores have been formatted to fit letter-sized paper (8.5×11) for easy printing (with the exception of “oversized” scores, which are formatted to fit 11×17 sized paper).
 During checkout, you will be asked to submit your “school/organization name.”
 Each page of the score and parts is marked with a short copyright statement documenting the name of the organization and conductor that purchased the electronic files.
 If you are purchasing a PDF score for personal use, you may submit your full name in this text field.
 Please note that full sets may only be licensed to ONE ensemble.
 Failure to provide truthful licensing information may be a violation of copyright.
 Be careful!
 Upon approval of your order, you will be directed to a “download page” where you can download your order immediately.
-You will also receive an order confirmation e-mail which also contains these download links.
-Files will be available to download for 180 days from the date of purchase.
+You will also receive an order confirmation e-mail which also contains these download links (please be sure to check your spam folder if you don’t immediately find this email confirmation).
+Files will be available to download for at least 180 days from the date of purchase.
 If that time expires and you have not backed up your files to your own hard drive, you will be required to place a new order.
 So back that thing up!

 What is an “oversized” score?

 For certain pieces, you may choose to purchase an “oversized” print score.
-Each of these “signature edition” 11×17, coil-bound scores are printed on 38-pound natural white paper sandwiched between two sheets of sturdy, black 170-pound cardstock.
+Each of these “signature edition” 11×17, coil-bound scores are printed on 32-pound paper sandwiched between two sheets of sturdy, black 170-pound cardstock.
 On the front, every score is personally autographed in gold paint.
 Yessiree.
 This here is the solid gold Cadillac of scores.

 Can I order replacement parts?